attila-lendvai/maru/README.md

 There are several Maru stages/branches now, introducing non-trivial new features.
 Some that are worth mentioning:

-  - An x86-64 backend that directly generates Elf binary files, i.e. no external dependencies are needed for bootstrapping.

-  - With the x86-64 backend and the Linux platform it's truly
-    freestanding: there is no external dependency beyond a bootstrap binary that can animate the codebase.
-No make, no gcc, no assemblers; nothing else than the Linux kernel and a bootstrap binary.

-  - An LLVM backend that emits .ll LLVM IR text files.

   - Introduction of [*platforms*](platforms.md), and notably the `linux` platform that compiles to a statically linked executable that only uses Linux kernel